curvegrid/go-ethereum-wiki/JavaScript-Environment.md

-The `ethereum CLI` executable has a JavaScript console, which can be started with the `js` subcommand:
+The `ethereum CLI` executable has a JavaScript console, which can be started with the `console` subcommand:

-    $ ethereum js
+    $ ethereum console

 If you need log information, start with:

-    $ ethereum -logfile /tmp/eth.log -loglevel 5 js
+    $ ethereum -logfile /tmp/eth.log -loglevel 5 console

 It's also possible to pass files to the JavaScript intepreter.
-Load and execute any number of files by giving files as arguments to the `js` subcommand:
+Load and execute any number of files by giving files as arguments to the `console` subcommand:

-    $ ethereum js script1.js script2.js
+    $ ethereum console script1.js script2.js

 ## Console API